arokettu/phpstorm-metadata-export/docs/containers.rst

 Abstract factories support is impossible.
 Lazy services support would be too complicated.

-The library is tested against Zend SM version 3.3 and should work with any 3.* version
+The library is tested against Laminas SM version 3.3 and should work with any 3.* version